terremoth/php-async/README.md

 });

 $args = ['--verbose', '-n', '123'];
-$asyncFile = new File('existing-php-file.php', $args); // make sure to pass the correct file with its path
+$asyncFile = new PhpFile('existing-php-file.php', $args); // make sure to pass the correct file with its path
 $asyncFile->run();

 ```